DB RTD Connection Wizard

 Select a source table or view.

-Here is a sample screenshot:
+Here’s a sample screenshot:

 DB RTD Connection Wizard - Select Object